From fat-shaming, skinny-shaming to pretty shaming, here are 5 types of body shaming you didn’t know you were committing.

 If you haven’t read about the time my ex-boyfriend thought he could body shame me, you definitely should read it!
 Head on to read crazy reasons why people do body shaming.
 It is a must-read and it will provide more insight into the different types of body shaming we will be talking about today.

 I don’t know when this body-shaming thing became this cool thing just about everyone “indulges” in but in recent times, it has become this bullying tool to hate on people.

-It doesn’t matter if you are this cool Black, Asian, Caucasian ecetera, ecetera babe.
-These body shaming bullies will find something to shame you about.
+It doesn’t matter if you are this cool Black, Asian, Caucasian etcetera, etcetera babe.
+These body-shaming bullies will find something to shame you about.

 Y’all remember that walk of shame Cersei did in GOT?
 That is what body shaming feels like.